For the latest updates, please visit our recent news section.

 Q2: What are the “designated countries” subject to restrictions on entry?

-Designated countries subject to the travel restrictions under the Executive Order include Iran, Libya, Somalia, Sudan, Syria and Yemen.
+Designated countries subject to the travel restrictions under the Executive Order would include Iran, Libya, Somalia, Sudan, Syria and Yemen.
 Note: The administration is evaluating additional countries.
 These may be added to list of designated countries or subject to restrictions on entry to the U.S. without notice.

 In the new order, Iraq was removed from the list of designated countries subject to the ban on entry.
 However, nationals of Iraq will be subject to additional inquiries and security clearances which may restrict or significantly delay travel to the U.S.